ShiinaHiiragi/slides/slides.md

 optimizer: RAdam
 - RAdam behaves similarly to Adam with or without a warm-up phase
 - $\text{lr} = 10^{-3}$: try decaying the learning rate with two different decay schedulers (no help)
+- RAdam diverges more than Adam and is not recommended

 ---
 transition: fade-out